 5: What a Crazy, Violent Playground

-Changes made in the 1975 Stratford East revival of What a Crazy World, a key scene in the Basil Dearden film Violent Playground, and some thoughts on Paddy Roberts (who wrote the music for that film) as another possible influence on Bowie's early comic songs.
+Changes made for the 1975 stage revival of What a Crazy World at Stratford East plus Basil Dearden's film Violent Playground and the comic songs of Paddy Roberts (who also wrote the music for that film).

 6: Music Hall to Rock